 - level of access granted should be verified and appropriate based on business purposes and other security controls;

-- the allocation and use of privileged (“super-user”) access rights should be restricted and controlled;
+- the allocation and use of privileged access rights should be restricted and controlled;

 - unique user IDs should be used in order to link actions to a specific individual;

-- shared user IDs should only be permitted when critically necessary for the business operations of the university;
+- shared user IDs should only be permitted when critically necessary for business operations and the password should be changed when a member of the group leaves;

 - unnecessary vendor-supplied default accounts should be removed or disabled;